 The arrival of a TRX Suspension Trainer brings a lot of confusion to the gym setting.
 Some find the straps intimidating because they don’t know what to do with them or they’ve heard they’re made for soldiers.
 Others think doing squats while ‘holding on’ looks way too easy.
 Of course, the truth lies somewhere in the middle.

 TRX stands for Total Body Resistance Exercise and it began as a way for creator, Randy Hetrick, to get in a full-body workout using little equipment and little space while he served as a Navy SEAL.
 Although the suspension trainer began as a way to workout on-the-go, over the years, it has evolved into classes, new equipment and more and more functional straps.
-Before you grab the handles or slide your feet into the cradles, here is everything you need to know to get started with TRX.
+Before you grab the handles or slide your feet into the cradles, here is everything you need to know about TRX for beginners.

 The Benefits of TRX